-BART's capital budget for the Fiscal Year 2015-16 of \$665 million also focuses on the System Reinvestment program which is a collection of approximately 100 discrete projects generally categorized as controls and communications, facilities, mainline, rolling stock and work equipment.
-A major component of the System Reinvestment program is the "Big 3" projects - replacement/augmentation of the rail fleet, modernization of the train control system and construction of the Hayward Maintenance Complex.
+BART's capital budget for the Fiscal Year 2015-16 of \$665 million also focused on the System Reinvestment program, which is a collection of approximately 100 discrete projects generally categorized as controls and communications, facilities, mainline, rolling stock and work equipment.
+A major component of the System Reinvestment program is the "Big 3" projects mentioned above.
 The "Big 3" initiative cost in Fiscal Year 2015-16 is \$170 million and represents one of the largest commitments in the Fiscal Year 2015-16 capital budget.
 Also in the System Reinvestment program are station investments and passenger and worker safety related projects (life safety systems, circulation, access control, coverboards, aerial structure fall protection, and others).
 System Reinvestment expenditures overall have increased by 17% over Fiscal Year 2014-15 due to increased focus and prioritization of several reinvestment projects in operational areas of high risk exposure (track condition, traction power transformers and substations, rail tie/switch replacement, wayside equipment and existing train control rehabilitation).